AshtonElliott/ConfliBERT-dockerV2/README.md

   python3 finetune_data.py --dataset BBC_News_Demo
 ```

+Now that we've ensured that the basic code works, we will now explain how to add your own datasets into your image.

 ---

 ## Directory Structure

+Before we begin adding datasets, here's how the directory is structured.

 - `data/` — Place your datasets here.
 Each dataset should be in its own subfolder (e.g., `data/insightCrime/`).
 - `configs/` — Place your experiment configuration JSON files here.